 Definitions

-EOR (Employer of Record): A legal entity that employs workers on behalf of client companies, handling payroll, benefits, taxes, and compliance in the employee's country while the client directs day-to-day work.
+EOR (Employer of Record): A legal entity that employs workers on behalf of client companies, handling payroll, benefits, taxes, and compliance in the worker's country while the client directs day-to-day work.

 Pure EOR platform: Self-service digital platforms (examples: Deel, Remote) that provide compliance infrastructure and payroll processing for pre-identified candidates.
 Clients source candidates independently and manage ongoing engagement.
 Pricing model: flat monthly fee per employee plus pass-through salary and benefits costs.

-All-in cost: Total monthly employer expense including base salary, statutory benefits, taxes, equipment, platform fees, and support services.
+All-in cost: Total monthly cost including base salary, statutory benefits, taxes, equipment, platform fees, and support services.
 Used to compare true cost of ownership across provider models.

 Choose pure EOR platforms (Deel, Remote) if: